 The Right Paperless Office Software.
-Your paperless office software should have all of the features you need to scan, capture, and organize any kind of document.
+Your paperless office software or document management software should have all of the features you need to scan, capture, and organize any kind of document.
 We can't understate the importance of this.
 You've got files coming in from paper, from email, from web pages, from digital photos, not to mention the files you produce yourself.
 Your paperless office software must be able to capture all of them with minimal effort.
 This means it should provide: a scanning tool, a PDF "printer" so you can print to PDF from anywhere, and a very strong integration with the Save As function of every program you use.
 And it has to be simple enough for anyone to set up.

 We won't hide the fact that our top pick is FileCenter DMS, partly because we designed it but mostly because we designed it for you.
 FileCenter DMS hits every point mentioned above and does it with simplicity, with power, and with finesse, whether you're a home user or a thriving professional office.